 The song I was on about when my thoughts were rambling.

-Posted on 2019-12-12, in power poets and tagged Culture & identity, Emotions, Experimental Writing updates, humanity, In Yer Face poetry, Nature, rants, Reflection, THIS IS LIFE.
+Posted on Dec 12, 2019, in power poets and tagged Culture & identity, Emotions, humanity, In Yer Face poetry, MY WORLD, Nature, rants, Reflection, WRITING.
 Bookmark the permalink.
 31 Comments.